Galician Russophilia: Rusynophilia

 Calls for a Lemko autonomous region in Poland persisted at least until 1989, with a Rusyn rather than Russian orientation.

 In recent times Rusyn communities in Slovakia became a stronghold for national populist and left-wing parties.
 In the 2002 parliamentary election, nationalist populist HZDS (26.42%), Communist Party of Slovakia (22.95%) and Smer (14%) were the largest parties in communes with a high Rusyn population.
 In the 2019 presidential election, Smer's Maroš Šefčovič and Štefan Harabin had a positive correlation with Greek Catholic and Eastern Orthodox communities.
 In the 2024 European Parliament election, Smer won 35% of the Rusyn vote followed by the far-right Republic Movement (15%) and the social democratic Hlas with 12%.

-The Russophile Party of Regions in Ukraine had been sympathetic to the Rusyn cause and made the Rusyn language a recognised minority language in the Law on On the principles of the State language policy of 2012.
+The Russophile Party of Regions in Ukraine had been sympathetic to the Rusyn cause and made the Rusyn language a recognised minority language in the 2012 law "On the Principles of State Language Policy".
 In 2012, the Party of Regions won the plurality in modern Zakarpattia Oblast with 30.9% but their Hungarian support played a role in their performance.
 Meanwhile, the three opposition parties Batkivshchyna, UDAR and Svoboda got 56% combined and Rusyn identity is in decline and there are only some localities in which people who identified as Rusyn in the 2001 Ukrainian census crossed 10%.
 After the Euromaidan in 2014 which saw the collapse of said party, the law was cancelled for a while and a new wave of Ukrainisation began.
 In 2019, the law had been replaced by the Law of Ukraine "On protecting the functioning of the Ukrainian language as the state language" which declares Ukrainian the "State (official) language in Ukraine".